-- n^j = number of new shares issued if j-vote shares are issued to finance the investment; - φ^{j} = probability of no takeover, if j-vote shares are issued to finance the investment; - V_D^j =public value per-share if j-vote shares are issued to finance the investment; and - V{vote}^{j} = value of a pure vote claim if j-vote shares are issued to finance the investment. - V_k^j =value of k-vote share when j-vote shares are issued to finance the new investment.
+- n^j = number of new shares is sued if j-voting shares are issued to finance the investment; - φ^j = probability of no takeover, if j-voting shares are issued to finance the investment; - ullet V_D^j =public value per-share if j-voting shares are issued to finance the investment; and - V{vote}^{j} = value of a pure vote claim if j-voting shares are issued to finance the investment. - V_k^j =value of k-voting share when j-voting shares are issued to finance the new investment.

-If the new investment is financed using voting shares, only one type of share is outstanding and their value is denoted by V_1^1 .
-If non-voting shares are issued to fund new investments, then two different types of share are outstanding and their values are given by V_1^0 , for the old voting shares, and V_0^0 , for the newly issued non-voting shares.
-The value of the voting shares is equal to the value of the dividend received plus the value of the vote, while the value of the non-voting shares is equal to just the value of the dividend received.
-Thus, value of the voting shares if new shares are also voting shares, value of the voting shares if new shares are non-voting shares and value of the newly issued non-voting shares are respectively.
-We assume that the existing voting shares and the non-voting shares get equal dividends; but the per-share dividend is different if newly issued shares have voting rights as opposed to being non-voting, because of the lower price of non-voting shares.
-Our analysis is restricted to two types of securities - non-voting shares and "commons" or voting shares.
-The effect of multiple classes of securities and the problem of optimal security design (the "best" combination of dividend and vote) are not formally addressed here.
-A discussion later in the Section 5 of the paper briefly addresses these issues.
-That is, $V_D^1 \neq V_D^0$.
-This is because the number of new shares that the firm has to issue to finance x dollars of investment, $n^j = \frac{x}{V_j^j}$, depends on the type of security issued.
+If the new investment is financed using voting shares, only one type of share is outstanding and its aggregate value is denoted by V_1^1 .
+If non-voting shares are issued to fund new investments, then two different types of shares are outstanding and their values are given by V_1^0 , for the old voting shares, and V_0^0 , for the newly issued non-voting shares.
+The value of the voting shares is equal to the value of the dividend received plus the value of the vote, while the value of the non-voting shares is equal to the value of the dividend received.
+Thus, the value of the voting shares if the new shares are also voting shares, the value of the voting shares if the new shares are non-voting shares and the value of the newly issued non-voting shares are respectively given by